iamctodd/MICA/README.md

 # MICA GitHub Intro

-## You can add tot heis README fil and then sign your name.
+1. Add to this README file and then sign your name.

-### Then reate a pull-request for it
+2. Ceate a pull-request for it

 OK?